Charles the First (Basquiat): Analysis

-Author Jordana Moore Saggese states that "the crown motif that pervades Basquiat’s work…is often interpreted as an assertion of the artist’s power."
+Author Jordana Moore Saggese states that "the crown motif that pervades Basquiat's work…is often interpreted as an assertion of the artist's power."
 In Charles the First, this crown sits in the upper left corner of the canvas, enclosed in a square above the name "THOR."
 Saggese also explains that the crown references hierarchies within New York's graffiti movement: "Graffiti writers who admired the work of others would express their respect for a piece by painting a simple, often three-pointed crown next to the work.
 Accordingly, certain artists were made "kings" (as in king of the whole subway car or king of the wall)."
-She provides historical context, suggesting that the crown could also refer to the notions of kingship in jazz culture and the crowning of talented performers such as Duke Ellington, Count Bassie, and Nat King Cole.
+She provides historical context, suggesting that the crown could also refer to the notions of kingship in jazz culture and the crowning of talented performers such as Duke Ellington, Count Basie, and Nat King Cole.
 Basquiat's former girlfriend Suzanne Mallouk contends that the crown came from the end credits of Basquiat's favorite cartoon, The Little Rascals, which featured an etched crown above King World Productions.
 Saggese concluded that "Charles the First not only refers to Thor or King Charles of England, but also connects cartoons, graffiti, and jazz culture and becomes shorthand for a challenge to social, historical, and artistic hierarchies."

 In conjunction with the crown, Basquiat wrote on the bottom left of the canvas "MOST YOUNG KINGS GET THEIR HEADS CUT OFF," with the word young crossed out.
 This phrase inspired rapper Jay-Z's song "Most Kingz."
 Rapper and Basquiat collector Jay-Z, who owns a print of the painting, interpreted that line in his memoir Decoded as a "statement about what happens when you achieve a certain position.
 You become a target.
 People want to take your head, your crown, your title.
 They want to emasculate you, make you compromise or sacrifice in a way that no man, or woman should."